HadrienG2/numerical-multiset/README.md

 - **Ordered:** Most multiset implementations are based on associative containers.
 In a crates.io survey performed at the time of writing, the most popular choice was hash maps, which do not expose any meaningful element
+  ordering:
-  ordering: any insertion can change the order of elements that is exposed by iterators, and there is no efficient way to find what is e.g. the smallest element without iterating over all elements.
+  - Any insertion can change the order of elements that is exposed by iterators.
+  - There is no efficient way to find what is e.g. the smallest element without iterating over all elements.
   In contrast, this multiset implementation is based on an ordered associative container (a [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html) at the time of writing).
 This allows it to efficiently answer order-related queries, like in-order iteration over elements or extraction of the minimum/maximum element.
-There is however a price to pay for these fast ordering queries, which is that the algorithmic complexity of order-unrelated multiset operations like insertions are deletions will scale less well as the number of elements grows.
+The price to pay for these fast ordering queries is that the algorithmic complexity of order-unrelated multiset operations like insertions are deletions will scale less well as the number of elements grows.
 - **Numbers:** In Rust terms, a general-purpose multiset is typically based on a data structure of the form `Map<Element, Collection<OtherElements>>` where `Map` is an associative container and `Collection` groups together elements